 It’s hard work to organize a Startup Weekend.
 Form a team with those who you trust will see the event through to the end.

-In the following video, you can see a brief overview of the main tasks that you’ll need to complete in the three months leading up to your event.
+Being an organizer requires a concrete plan with set goals and a timeline.
+In this video, you can see a brief overview of the main tasks that you’ll need to complete in the three months leading up to your event.

 Rules and Requirements